What is Root Canal?

 Post treatment concerns

-Tissue irritation, and inflammation may cause inconvenience for a couple of days.
+Tissue irritation, and inflammation may cause inconvenience for a couple of days or more.
 A subsequent review can screen tissue healing.
-Starting here on, brush and floss frequently, abstain from biting hard foods on the treated tooth and see us frequently.

 Pulpotomy for Children